Foundations / 01

 What actually determines who wins

 At the team level, winning comes from executing coordinated strategy and making better decisions than the other team under pressure.
-A team with individually skilled players but poor communication will regularly lose to a more disciplined side.
-This comes up in DFS because a losing team often puts up inflated individual kill numbers.
-When you are playing from behind in CS, you take more aggressive duels and get more opportunities for kills that would not have happened in a normal round.
+A side with individually skilled players but poor communication will regularly lose to a more disciplined one.
+This matters in DFS because a losing team often puts up inflated individual kill numbers.
+When you are playing from behind in CS, you take more aggressive duels and get more chances at kills that would not have happened in a normal round.
 High kill numbers on a losing team are not always what they look like.

 Form matters a lot in CS.
-Teams are tight units that develop systems together over months.
-Those systems degrade quickly when players are performing poorly, when someone new joins the roster, or when the team dynamic is off.
-A team that looked elite three weeks ago might be in real trouble today.
-Tracking this is the whole job, and it is what separates a real read from just looking at the ranking.
+Teams are tight units that build systems together over months, and those systems degrade fast when players are slumping, when someone new joins the roster, or when the team dynamic is off.
+A side that looked elite three weeks ago can be in real trouble today.
+Tracking that is the whole job, and it is what the CARNAGE ratings are built to capture.

 Tournament format and what to know